Suyogya/Pomodoro/README.md

 # Pomodoro
-Pomodoro timer using ES6 with basic settings
+Pomodoro timer using ES6 and HTML5 Web component.